Currently Documented Edition Signature and Seal Markings:

 , lit.
 'Rakusan's Flower and Bird Print Series'.

-Edition I first printing details for 10 are known precisely because copies of the delivery documents for installments four and five have survived.
+Edition I: First printing and publication details for 10 are known precisely because copies of the delivery documents for installments four and five have survived.
+Exceptionally, the listing order on both folios is reversed from would be expected with 10 listed before 9.

 Copies in Public Collections: